Masks Spark Political, Legal Battles In US As Virus Marches On - UrduPoint

 They accuse him of violating the party's principles of separation of powers, free enterprise and personal responsibility, according to The Texas Tribune.

-The Democrat leaders of Houston, the state's largest city, want to move back into lockdown but the governor refuses.
+The Democratic mayor of Houston, the state's largest city, wants to move back into lockdown but the governor refuses.

+Many sheriffs -- who are often elected officials -- in California, North Carolina and elsewhere have said they won't enforce mask regulations in their counties.